-Total budgeted revenues for the fiscal year show revenues outpacing expenditures by \$93,900.
-The actual results for the year show revenues exceeding expenditures by \$405,976.
-Stronger than anticipated revenues and lower than projected spending on capital asset acquisitions lead to an ending fund balance of \$2,634,526.
+Total budgeted revenues for the fiscal year show expenditures exceeding revenues.
+The actual results for the year show expenditures and transfers out exceeding revenues by \$216,131.
+Lower than anticipated revenues and higher than projected transfers to the District's capital outlay fund for spending on capital asset acquisitions led to an ending fund balance of \$2,770,302.

-Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2020
+Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2022